KingEnderBrine/-RoR2-ProperSave/README.md

 # Multiplayer support
 It's finally here.
 Only the host must have this mod for it to work.
-For multiplayer support, I added `Load` button to the character selection screen (it will appear in both, multiplayer and singleplayer and behavior the same way for both).
+For multiplayer support, I added `Load` button to the character selection screen (it will appear in both, multiplayer and singleplayer).
 ![LoadButton](https://cdn.discordapp.com/attachments/706089456855154778/706876815091826809/unknown.png)
-A button will be active if you are host and was found suitable save file.
-Here are the conditions:
+A button will be active if you are host and was found suitable save file (if save file has the same set of players as in the current lobby).
-- If only 1 user in the lobby then finds a save file for the current user profile.
-- If there is more than one user finds a save file with the same steam ids as users in the lobby.

 # Installation
 - Install dependencies.